MJ Melendez Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 10 K/9, the third-best in the league.
+- The pitching staff for the Rangers has a collective 10.3 K/9, the fourth-best in MLB.

-- The Rangers' 3.65 team ERA ranks seventh among all MLB pitching staffs.
+- The Rangers have a 3.38 team ERA that ranks sixth across all MLB pitching staffs.

-- Rangers pitchers combine to allow eight home runs (0.9 per game), the ninth-fewest in the league.
+- Rangers pitchers combine to allow nine home runs (0.9 per game), the eighth-fewest in the league.

-- The Rangers are sending Heaney (0-1) to the mound to make his second start of the season.
+- The Rangers are sending deGrom (1-0) out for his third start of the season.

-- In his last appearance on Wednesday, the left-hander threw 2 2/3 innings against the Baltimore Orioles, giving up seven earned runs while surrendering seven hits.
+- In his last time out on Wednesday, the right-hander threw six innings against the Baltimore Orioles, allowing one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.